By Jack Lapauve Jr – EM TV News, Tari

-The road project was launched yesterday by Komo Magarima MP, Francis Potape, and witnessed by the people of Bosavi and Komo.
+The motion was moved by Komo-Magarima MP, Francis Potape, and witnessed by senior public servants of the province.